 The Harvia KIP model, made by Harvia in Finland, is a traditional Finnish-style wall-mounted sauna heater.
 This model perfectly blends price and quality in a manner that is sure to warm the bather.
 Reliable and affordable, the FLB has a large stone cavity for maximum heat release.
-The left dial controls the temperature and the right dial is the on/off control along with a delay timer.
+The left dial controls the temperature, and the right dial controls the on/off control and a delay timer.
 You can set the heater to turn on up to 8 hours after it is set, and the heater will automatically shut off after 60 minutes of operation.

 All electrical wiring must be performed by a qualified and licensed electrician with complete knowledge of local codes and regulations.

 The sauna heater will require 220v and must be hard-wired to the electrical box.
-If your sauna comes with a 6.0kw heater, it will require a 30-amp breaker and 10/2 wire, unless it is positioned more than 30 feet from the breaker in which case it will require 8/2 wire.
+If your sauna comes with a 6.0kw heater, it will require a 30-amp breaker and 10/2 wire unless it is positioned more than 30 feet from the breaker, which will require an 8/2 wire.
 If your sauna comes with an 8.0kw heater, it will require a 40-amp breaker and 8/2 wire.

 Use copper wire with 90C insulation.
 Do not use aluminum wire to make the connection.
-Consult with an electrician so you can determine the requirements for your particular situation.
+Consult with an electrician to determine the requirements for your situation.
 All wiring must conform to all national, state, and local codes and regulations.

-Because our saunas run on 220v of electricity and draw less than 40 amps of power they are quite energy efficient and should not be a significant drain on your electricity bill.
+Because our saunas run on 220v of electricity and draw less than 40 amps of power, they are quite an energy efficient and should not be a significant drain on your electricity bill.